 Compared with the daily stress and responsibilities of adult life, most people think of childhood as a relatively carefree time.
 Yet, whether through an accident or the actions of others, some children don’t get through childhood unscathed.
 Even if it’s not obvious at first, early childhood trauma can leave a lifelong mark if it’s not treated.
 Knowing the signs of early childhood trauma is the first step.
 To learn more about the treatment programs at Venture Academy and how they can help, call 866.762.2211 today.

 Common Signs of Early Childhood Trauma

-The signs of a childhood trauma can depend on several factors, such as the cause of the trauma and the child’s relationships.
+The signs of childhood trauma can depend on several factors, such as the cause of the trauma and the child’s relationships.
 Accidental traumas, such as an injury from falling out of a tree, might leave little or no impact.
 Or, they might lead to recurring bad dreams and a phobia about heights.

 Traumas caused by the actions of another person, such as a caregiver or family member, often leave more lasting symptoms.
 Teens who suffered these kinds of traumas often struggle with trust, press limits, and make marginal progress in school.
-Impulsive behavior is also very common.
+Impulsive behaviour is also very common.

 They may also show signs of poor self-image and struggle with depression or anxiety.

 Not every teen will experience these symptoms, but they often serve as very reliable signs of some kind of past trauma.
-Self-harming and self-destructive activities, for example, should alert you to the real possibility of a trauma.
+Self-harming and self-destructive activities, for example, should alert you to the real possibility of trauma.
 Substance abuse can also indicate some past trauma.

 If you see these signs, seek out professional help immediately.
 Whether the trauma happened long ago or recently, your child needs the assistance of a mental health expert before they do something irreversible.